nikovirtala/cdk-amplify-console/README.md

 - `npm run watch` watch for changes and compile
 - `npm run test` perform the jest unit tests
 - `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
+- `cdk diff` compare deployed stack with the current state
 - `cdk synth` emits the synthesized CloudFormation template